 Day 5 – Buddy Up for Scuba Diving or Check Out the Avaiki and Palaha Caves

-Whatever your honeymoon budget allows, today you could be scuba diving among the gorgeous sea life of Niue or enjoying a free visit to incredible limestone caves.
+Whatever your budget allows, today you could be scuba diving among the gorgeous sea life of Niue or enjoying a free visit to incredible limestone caves.

 An incredible experience to have together is scuba diving in Niue’s vividly clear waters.
 Experienced divers can buddy up on a dive through underwater chasms, caves and more, while newbies can experience reef dives with an array of marine life.
-You could even learn a new skill together getting your dive qualification with one of the two PADI operators available on the island.
+You could even learn a new skill together getting your dive qualification with one of the PADI operators available on the island.
 See The Guide to Scuba Diving in Niue for more details.

 Avaiki and Palaha Caves

 For a free alternative activity today, how about discovering some stunning limestone caves?
 Just before low tide, head down the Avaiki Cave Sea Track in Makefu to discover a huge cathedral cave.
 You can snorkel in the pool at the bottom of the cave, which has an underwater tunnel and coral to look at.
 A little further north on the west coast road is also the Palaha Cave, offering more magnificent viewings of grand limestone caves at any tide.
 Learn more about these attractions in the 10 Best Caves in Niue.

-Before you wrap up the day and retreat to your honeymoon accommodation, we recommend hiring a bike so you can enjoy tomorrow’s activity.
+Before you wrap up the day and retreat to your romantic accommodation, we recommend hiring a bike so you can enjoy tomorrow’s activity.
 See Where to Rent Bikes in Niue to find out where to hire a bike and which accommodations offer them for free.

 Day 7 – Hit the Bike Trails Together

-Niue has four official bike trails, some of which are easy to access from the west coast and Alofi, while there is one in the Huvalu Forest Conservation Area on the east side.
-All of the bike trails have at least portions of them delving into tropical rainforest and away from the “crowds” (Ok, so there are no crowds in Niue, but you can find yourselves for the whole day on the bush trails without seeing anyone).
+Niue has five official bike trails, some of which are easy to access from the west coast and Alofi, while there is one in the Huvalu Forest Conservation Area on the east side.
+All of the bike trails have at least portions of them delving into tropical rainforests and away from the “crowds” (Ok, so there are no crowds in Niue, but you can find yourselves for the whole day on the bush trails without seeing anyone).
 The bike trails are a stunning environment to experience with your loved one.
-Choose your trail using The Best Bike Trails in Niue.
+Choose your trail using The 5 Best Bike Trails in Niue.

-Day 8 – Impress Each Other on a Fishing Charter or Swim at the Limu Pools
+Day 8 – Impress Each Other on a Fishing Charter

 Niue presents a wide range of fishing charters, where passionate locals and expats show you their fishing grounds.
 They’ll also share techniques to pull up huge fish species, from wahoo to mahimahi!
 Some fishing charters will give you some of the fish to cook up at your accommodation, while others will take your catch to local restaurants for you to try later.
 Learn more about fishing charters in The Guide to Fishing in Niue.

 After swimming with majestic humpback whales or acrobatic spinner dolphins in Niue, you’ll be talking about the experience together for years to come.
 Make this your activity of the day.
-Alternatively, explore more of the west coast’s incredible scenery and swimming holes for a free thing to do.

 Swimming with Whales and Dolphins